metropolisprime/rd-automation/README.md

 ### Prereqs
 - **Docker** installed
+- Seerr running already, setup, in a Docker container
 - A `.env` file in this folder (copy `.env.example` → `.env` and fill in values)

 #### Environment Variables Setup